The vaccine is the best way to protect yourself from COVID-19

 When will it start to be effective and how long will it work for?

 After the first dose, the COVID-19 vaccination offers good protection within two to three weeks of the first dose.
-The second dose completes the course and is likely to be important for longer-term protection.
-It is important to get both doses to protect yourself against COVID-19.
+However, it’s very important to get further doses as required.
+Some groups of the population are already receiving their 4th and 5th doses.

 Side effects of the COVID-19 vaccine